DopeSatan/Discord-Spammer/README.md

 [![](https://img.shields.io/github/languages/count/DopeSatan/Discord-Spammer?style=plastic)](https://github.com/DopeSatan/Discord-Spammer/search?l=shell)‎ ‎
 [![](https://img.shields.io/github/license/DopeSatan/Discord-Spammer?logoColor=red&style=plastic)](https://github.com/DopeSatan/Discord-Spammer/blob/main/LICENSE)‎ ‎
 [![](https://img.shields.io/github/languages/top/DopeSatan/Discord-Spammer?color=light%20green&style=plastic)](https://github.com/DopeSatan/Discord-Spammer)‎ ‎ <br><br>
 Advanced Discord Spammer with multiple options and auto scraping proxies.
 You will need some prerequisites like node.js intalled in your system to run this spammer.
-You can download node.js from [this website](https://nodejs.org/en/download) and then run `npm install`<br>
+You can download node.js from [this website](https://nodejs.org/en/download) and then run **npm install**.
 After installation of node.js follow the following steps to spam a Discord server:<br>

 * Start the Discord spammer by typing in the command `node index.js` in the terminal
 * When the program has started visit the hostname on the port in **config.json**